 The segregation of Seattle public schools has hardly changed over the past 50 years.
 This ongoing and seemingly intractable situation leads to fear, misunderstanding, and discrimination in all facets of life.
 It detracts from the quality of our children’s education and leaves them underprepared for college and careers.
 We believe that one part of the solution is to encourage young people from different races and ethnicities to participate together in fun and interesting activities, where interaction is encouraged, and lifelong friendships might be started.

-Will you involve students in planning the Connections program?
+Are students involved in planning the Connections program?

 How will you engage partners for the activities?